 If you felt underwhelmed by last year’s safety class, you’ll feel redeemed by the 2022 class.
 The 2022 NFL Draft has a wide variety of safeties, all of different molds and styles.
-And at the top of the board, there’s plenty of high-level talent to discuss.
-One NFL Draft scouting report in the mix is that of Penn State S Jaquan Brisker.
-What does Brisker bring to the table, and what kind of upside does he possess?
+In this group, the scouting report of Penn State S Jaquan Brisker carries some weight.
+Brisker’s path to prominence has been somewhat unconventional, but it’s all led him to the doorstep of the 2022 NFL Draft, where he’s almost certain to be an early-round pick.

 Jaquan Brisker NFL Draft Profile